 Entering Information into “header.csv”

-The file “Watershed_Header_File.csv” contains basic information such as the number of sites being modeled, the number of time steps to model, and the file names of all other input files.
+The file “Watershed_Header_File.csv” contains basic information such as the species of fish being modeled (chinook or steelhead), the number of sites being modeled, the number of time steps to model, and the file names of all other input files.
 This file must be named “Watershed_Header_File.csv” to be recognized by the R code.